Indian market regulator to update fin min on Adani probe this week -sources

 By Jayshree P Upadhyay

-MUMBAI, Feb 13 (Reuters) - India's market regulator will provide an update on its investigations into the Adani Group's withdrawn follow-on public issue this week, two sources familiar with the matter said on Monday.
+MUMBAI, Feb 13 (Reuters) - India's market regulator will update the finance ministry this week on its investigation into the Adani Group's withdrawn $2.5 billion follow-on public issue, two sources familiar with the matter said on Monday.

 The board of the Securities and Exchange Board of India (SEBI) is scheduled to meet Finance Minister Nirmala Sitharaman on Feb.
 15, the sources said, speaking on condition of anonymity as they are not allowed to speak to the media.

-SEBI's board will brief the finance minister on surveillance measures taken by the regulator during the recent rout in Adani group stocks, the sources said.
+The SEBI board will brief the minister on surveillance measures taken by the regulator during the recent rout in Adani group stocks, the sources added.

 An update on investigations into offshore fund flows into Adani Group entities is also likely, the sources added.